Light Pollution Endangers Our Security and Our Safety

 The authors examined different studies of the effects of adding lighting to particular areas that were considered to be highly prone to crime.
 The studies covered a nearly twenty year span of time and found that very little could actually be said about the data.
 One big problem is that most of the studies did not look at or even have "control areas", an area that was similarly highly prone to crime and yet did not have any change in its lighting.
 As such, each study could only tell of before and after lighting changes.
 Wouldn't that tell if a new lighting plan worked?
 Well no. For there could have been other simultaneous factors that also contributed to the change in crime.
 Maybe a crime prone area was caused by a small number of very active criminal actors.
 A change in just one of those could easily account for some of the slight changes seen.

 Indeed, some of the studies reported that the residents did not feel any safer, even with the new lighting.
 And that fact tends to be one of the biggest problems with lighting.
 Often the only result of more lighting is that people FEEL safer, but how does one measure if people actually ARE safer?
 A direct quote from the study contains the following:

-One of the sources of the problem with people's feelings of safety and the effectiveness of lighting efforts is the fact that people's preceptions of lighting levels is logarthmically based meaning it grows slower than the actual amount of light that is given off.
+One of the sources of the problem with people's feelings of safety and the effectiveness of lighting efforts is the fact that people's perceptions of lighting levels is logarithmically based meaning it grows slower than the actual amount of light that is given off.
 This fact is explained in the section on Astronomy, Our Perceptions of Light, and the Impact of Light Pollution.

-In comparison to our perceptions, the expence of electricity is directly linear.
+In comparison to our perceptions, the expense of electricity is directly linear.
 Thus the electrical costs go up much faster than what people can or will appreciate of the lighting.

 As if just to prove the example of the above theory, the following are two stories of actual robberies that did took place at ATMs.